phalcon-orphanage/docs/en/new-pull-request.md

 # New Pull Request
 <hr/>

-A pull request a collection of changes to the code that:
+A pull request for Phalcon must be against our [main repository[cphalcon].
+It is a collection of changes to the code that:
 - fix a bug (current issue)
-- introduce new functionality
+- introduce new functionality or enhancement.

 Your pull request must include:
 * Target the correct branch.